annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 Door lock is added to the existing child safety gadget, which makes part of Home Security.
 Door will be opened if either correct password OR pseudo-password is entered, To lock the door reverse password of correct password can be entered.
 For wrong password, nothing will happen.

+## Child safety 4.0 (lock from inside)- OPTIONAL
+We may develop this in the future, because we did not gave importance to lock from inside as it will increase the cost where no benifits can be there from a child's perspective, where the lock can be lock manually from inside.
+For this, we were working on MCP23017 IO Expander, but it showed up error, when we tried ot integrate push push button.
+Integration of LED worked

 # Development steps for child safety 1.0